-Menu Item Second Level Messages, Actions and Descriptions Route Preferences Then select any Then select any of the following: Preferred Route Choose to have the system display your chosen route type.
-Shortest Fastest Eco Always Use Route Bypass route selection in destination programming.
+Menu Item Second Level Messages, Actions and Descriptions Route Preference Route Preferences Then select any y of the following g: Preferred Route Choose to have t he system display your cho osen route type.
+Shortest Shortest Fastest Eco Always Use Route Bypass route selection in destination programming.
 The system only calculates one route based on your preferred route setting.
 When activated, the system uses your selected route type to calculate only one route to the desired destination.
 Use HOV Lanes The system selects High Occupancy Vehicle or car pool lanes when providing route guidance.
 Automatically Find Parking The system searches for and displays available parking locations as you approach your destination.
 Eco Time Penalty Select a level of cost for the calculated Eco Route.
 The higher the setting, the longer the time allotment is for the route.

-Dynamic Route Guidance Enable or disable considering traffic information when planning a route.
+Menu Item Second Level Messages, Actions and Descriptions Dynamic Route Guidance Enable or disable considering traffic information when planning a route.
 The system can find a faster route based on heavy traffic flow information or detect a Road Closed incident and find a detour route if possible.
 Avoid Freeways If selected, SYNC 3 avoids freeways when computing a navigation route.
 Avoid Toll Roads If selected, SYNC 3 avoids Toll Roads when computing a navigation route.
 Avoid Ferries/Car Trains If selected, SYNC 3 avoids the use of Ferries or Trains when computing a navigation route.